-Determine acres in the selected field that were used for some purpose other than those covered in Items 17a-d.
+Determine acres in the selected field that were used for some purpose other than those covered already reported in items a-d.
 This includes but is not limited to acreage used for a cover crop.
-Record these acres to the nearest tenth of an acre in 17e.
-Acres for other purpose are those acres that were planted and used for some purpose other than those listed in Items 17a-d.
+Record these acres to the nearest tenth of an acre in item e.
+Acres for other purpose are those acres that were planted and used for some purpose other than those listed in items a-d.